 In those circumstances where informal procedures fail or are inappropriate or where the employee requests formal procedures, a grievance will be processed pursuant to the steps set forth below.

-b. an employee has been subject to discrimination on the basis of race, religion, sex, national origin, age or disability; or
+- an employee has been subject to discrimination on the basis of race, religion, sex, national origin, age, or disability; or

-c. there exists a physical condition which jeopardizes an employee's health or safety or which interferes with an employee's ability to discharge his or her responsibilities properly and effectively.
+- there exists a physical condition that jeopardizes an employee's health or safety or which interferes with an employee's ability to discharge his or her responsibilities properly and effectively.

 The term "grievance" will not apply to any matter for which the method of review is prescribed by law, for which there is a more specific Board of Education policy providing a process for addressing the concern, or the Board of Education is without authority to act.